 Virtual Reality Lab

-The projection consists of seven elements.
-Each element has a width of 1.52 m and a height of 2.03 m.
-In addition, a 40 cm base.
-The overall projection is thus an area of 21.6 square meters.
+The projection consists of seven elements in an 180° arrangement.
+Each element has a width of 1.52 m and a height of 2.03 m; in addition, a 40 cm base.
+The overall projection thus has an area of 21.6 m².

-To give an spatially impression the projection is stereoscopic.
+To give a spatial impression, the projection is stereoscopic.
 Each of the seven elements is illuminated by two projectors.
 A projector generates the image for the right and the other the image for the left eye.
 For the separation of the images linear polarization filters are used, mounted on the projectors.
 The viewer gets a pair of glasses with two different polarized glasses, so that he sees a 3D image with depth information.